Staff and Administration

 Clifford A. Neff: A Founder of Bratenahl Village and the Bratenahl School

-Over a six week period in late 1904, three separate elections created and organized the new Village of Bratenahl.
+Over six weeks in late 1904, three separate elections created and organized the new Village of Bratenahl.
 After separating from the Village of Glenville, the new territory, the former ward four of Glenville, was initially organized by law as Bratenahl Township.
 On November 8, 1904, Bratenahl Township voters chose new township trustees.
 Two weeks later, on November 21, 1904, the same voters unanimously decided to become a village.
 Finally, on December 13, 1904, the first village officers were elected.
-Among the slate of officers chosen, Liberty E. Holden became the first Mayor and Clifford A. Neff was elected Clerk.
+Among the slate of officers chosen, Liberty E. Holden became the first Mayor, and Clifford A. Neff was elected Clerk.